projectara/nuttx/apps/examples/README.txt

       During round-robin scheduling test two threads are created.
 Each of the threads searches for prime numbers in the configurable range, doing that configurable number of times.

-examples/pashello
-^^^^^^^^^^^^^^^^^

-  This is "Hello, World" implemented via the Pascal P-Code interpreter.
-In order to use this example, you must first download and install the NuttX pascal module.
-After unpacking the pascal module, you can find installation instructions in pascal/nuttx/README.txt.

-  The correct install location for the NuttX examples and build files is apps/interpreters.